neilzhu2/clarkdatalabs.github.io/about.md

 <img src='/images/people/DainaAndries.jpg' class='media-object' markdown = '1'>
 </div>
 <div class="media-body" markdown="1">
-Daina is a Master’s candidate at the University of Michigan School of Information, specializing in Archives and Records Management.
-She received her B.A. from Thomas Aquinas College in California and has a prior Master’s degree in French literature from the University of Delaware.
-She has worked at the Clark Library and the Bentley Historical Library since coming to the University of Michigan.
+Daina completed an MSI at the University of Michigan School of Information.
+She worked at the Clark Digital Projects Studio from the spring of 2015 to the end of the summer of 2016.
+She currently works as a data scientist at Red Oak Strategic, a full-stack data science and analytics consulting firm based in Washington, D.C.
 </div>
 </div>